 Christmas Around the World: Germany lapbook

 To write through what’s on here.
-On the front and back covers: Germany word to trace, the Jan Brett gingerbread houses (the big huge one is Batman’s who decided Santa was visiting).
+On the front and back covers: German word to trace, the Jan Brett gingerbread houses (the big huge one is Batman’s who decided Santa was visiting).

-On the inside is the recipe, their puppets, a book on Saint Nicholas, and lift the flap book for St. Thomas Day (that’s the donkey).
+On the inside are the recipe, their puppets, a book on Saint Nicholas, and lift the flap book for St. Thomas Day (that’s the donkey).
 And all three kids had to draw what they wanted from Saint Nicholas.
-Which, as I recall was Iron Man toys, Blue Arrow costume, and something which I can’t remember or decipher from her picture.
-Oh, and I was quite proud of Batman for writing Saint Nicholas all on his own, of course I then had to find a creative way to glue it into the book…..
+Which, as I recall was Iron Man toys, Blue Arrow costume, and something that I can’t remember or decipher from her picture.
+Oh, and I was quite proud of Batman for writing Saint Nicholas all on his own, of course, I then had to find a creative way to glue it into the book…..

 Now, head on over to Jolanthe’s website at Homeschool Creations and see the AWESOME gingerbread unit she’s put up and what everyone else is up to this week.